Cakora/Helper/docs/usage-guide.md

 The `MigrationRunner` project includes a concrete example that reads users from one provider and upserts them into another without duplicating DAL code:

 1. **Shared contract:** `Shared/Entities/UserProfile.cs` defines the fields for both databases. `DataAccessLayer.Database.ECM.Models.Configurations.UserProfileConfiguration` maps it to the `Users` table, so SQL Server, PostgreSQL, and Oracle reuse the same schema.
-2. **Provider-specific wiring:** `Program.cs` builds two `EndpointRegistration` objects (source/destination) and calls `builder.Services.AddMigrationEndpoints(...)`.
-It then registers two `EndpointUserDataGateway` instances—one bound to `ISourceDbContextFactory`, the other to `IDestinationDbContextFactory`.
-Each gateway therefore uses the appropriate provider/connection string.
+2. **Provider-specific wiring:** `Program.cs` builds two `EndpointRegistration` objects (source/destination) and calls `builder.Services.AddMigrationRunnerServices(...)`.
+The helper wires both DAL stacks, their EF support, and exposes `ISourceDbContextFactory` / `IDestinationDbContextFactory`.
+Each gateway therefore uses the appropriate provider/connection string with no manual branching.
 3. **Business logic once:** `MigrationRunner/Infrastructure/UserSynchronizationService.cs` calls `ISourceUserDataGateway.GetUsersAsync`, copies the result, and invokes `IDestinationUserDataGateway.UpsertAsync`.
 Because the gateways abstract the provider, the service only cares about transformation logic (trim strings, set `IsActive`, etc.).
 4. **Hosted workflow:** `MigrationHostedService` resolves `IUserSynchronizationService` after running migrations.
 A single `dotnet run` migrates both schemas and synchronizes user rows.